couple holding hands at wedding ceremony

 Requirements for a K-1 Visa

 A couple must have met at least within two years prior to the filing.
 You will need to provide evidence of having met in person with your petition.
 Such evidence could be photographs that feature the couple together, copies of correspondence, evidence of financial support, phone records, etc. Failure to provide evidence will prevent the petition from being approved.
 An attorney can complete all of the paperwork and attach evidence as well as submit the petition on your behalf.
-Background checks are conducted on applicants and are comprised of a name and fingerprint checks.
+Background checks are conducted on applicants and consist of a name and fingerprint checks.

 Petitioners may be asked to provide additional evidence documenting the relationship.
 Additionally, income evidence is evaluated to ensure that the petitioner meets minimum income requirements and can support the parties.
-The petitioner’s income must meet or exceed 100% of the US poverty guidelines.
+As of 2026, the petitioner’s income must meet or exceed 100% of the US poverty guidelines.
+However, once the marriage occurs and the spouse applies for a green card, the income requirement increases to 125% of the poverty line.
 Approval of the petition does not guarantee that the visa will be granted.
-Once the petition is approved the fiancée must still undergo a medical examination and interview.
-The total time from filing the initial petition to the actual issuance of a visa can vary but recently has been around eight months or so.
-Visa petitioners can avoid unnecessary delays by ensuring that their applications are complete and accurate and by scheduling necessary appointments as soon as eligible.
+Once the petition is approved, the fiancée must still undergo a medical examination and interview.
+This examination must be completed by an approved provider, and includes an assessment of required vaccinations.

 Background Checks